Katerina, Counsellor MBACP (Highgate, Hampstead Heath, Crouch End, Camden)

 Katerina in the press:

-The Guardian, routes into counsellor and psychotherapist professions
+The Guardian, the various routes into counsellor and psychotherapist professions

-The Evening Standard and Refinery29, house sharing and mental health
+The Evening Standard and Refinery29, house sharing when you suffer with mental health difficulties